I'm Shelly — and I've been obsessed with horses my whole life, which makes me the perfect person to photograph yours.

 It's not just a photoshoot.

-Your horse isn't just a hobby—they’re part of your story.
+Your horse isn't just a hobby — they're part of your story.

-That’s where I come in.
+But those moments don't wait around.
+That's where I come in.

 Painted oak photography